deivshon/plstatus/README.md

     + `period` - the period of the component update in milliseconds (independent of the status bar period).
 If this value is set to zero or less, the component will not be updated
     + `args` (optional) - the arguments to pass the `command`<sup>1</sup>.
 If only one argument is needed, it can be a string, otherwise, a list of strings is needed

-An example configuration file is worth a thousand words: refer to `config.def.json` if something is not clear
+**An example configuration file is worth a thousand words**: refer to `config.def.json` if something is not clear

 <sup>1</sup> When ran through the `config.h` creation script, tilde expansion is performed on commands and arguments, so "~" can be used to describe paths